bitintheskud/ansible-role-ssm-agent/README.md

 This role install and configure AWS SSM agent on linux Centos 7.

-Feel free to contribute by adding more linux distro, release and architecture.
+You can contribute by adding more linux distro, release and architecture.

 Description
 ------------

-/!\ WORK IN PROGRESS /!\

 This role install and configure AWS SSM agent on linux Centos 7.
 Feel free to contribute by adding more linux distro, release and architecture ansible code.